limbo666/DesktopFences/desktop_fences_simple_manual.md

 **Rename a fence:**

-- Double click the fence title.
+- ~~Double click~~ CTRL: + Click the fence title.
 Type your preferred name and click out of the edit area to finish.
+Changed on v2.5.2.125

 ### 2. Adding Items to Fences